ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 Grid'5000 is a large-scale and flexible testbed for experiment-driven research in all areas of computer science, with a focus on parallel and distributed computing, cloud, HPC, Big Data and AI.

-Grid'5000 is a precursor infrastructure of SLICES-RI, the Scientific Large Scale Infrastructure for Computing/Communication Experimental Studies.

 It provides:
 * an access to a large amount of resources (about 25000 cores, 800 compute nodes, 550 GPUs...)
 * highly configurable and controllable hardware